 MA Music: Musicology pathway

-The Musicology pathway is designed to introduce students to a wide variety of musicological methods, theories and approaches, to develop skills in editing, analysis, critical thinking and techniques for research, and to provide balanced and comprehensive training for those who wish to pursue future research degrees.
+The Musicology pathway is designed to develop students' skills across a wide variety of musicological methods, theories and approaches, and to provide balanced and comprehensive training for those who wish to pursue future research degrees.

-In the course of these units, you will come into contact with the specialised research areas of members of staff in the Department, and start to formulate a topic for your own dissertation or edition, written in the summer.
+In the course of these units, you will come into contact with the specialised research areas of members of staff in the Department, and start to formulate a topic for your own dissertation, written in the summer.

 Main features

-• Weekly research seminar series given by resident and guest speakers in the Music Department as well as regular seminars in the Centre for Medieval Studies.
+- Weekly research seminar series given by resident and guest speakers in the Music Department as well as regular seminars elsewhere in the Faculty of Arts.

-• Specialist supervision from academics with research interests from the Ninth to the 21st Centuries.
+- Specialist supervision from academics with research interests from the 9th to the 21st Centuries.

 More information about MA Music